JohnBinford/AppleWood-Pointe/readme.md

    - Please check out the list, and plan to bring any items highlighted in green!
 Thanks a ton to those that participated.
      -  A link to the PDF of the Large Tools Selection Spreadsheet lies below.
         -  Some browsers won't allow direct links to documents - it just appears to "spin".
         -  If so, just download it using the icon on tohe top right.
-(An arown pointing down into a little tray.)</br>
+(An arown pointing down into a little tray.)</br> </br>
-- Note:  This spreadsheet has a couple of very minor changes pending.
-(See most recent update above.)

      -  [Link to the PDF Final Large Tool Selections.](./Documents/APAV090523Tools-Equipment-Selected.pdf) </br>
      -  [Link to the EXCEL Spreadsheet Final Large Tool Selections.](./Documents/APAV090523Tools-Equipment-Selected.xls) </br>
      -  [Link to the EXCEL Spreadsheet Final Large Tool Selections.](./Documents/APAV090523Tools-Equipment-Selected.ods) </br> </br>